-- As business and industry are faced with an aging workforce, many of the jobseekers currently do not possess applicable skill sets to replace the aging workforce. - Many Industries and economic development organizations may not feel that the Workforce Innovation and Opportunity Act can assist them. - Duplication of workforce development efforts not only causes redundancy for jobseekers and industry, but it is also a major waste of resources. - Budgetary cuts restrict the capabilities of the Central Arkansas Workforce Centers.
+- As business and industry are faced with an aging workforce, many of the jobseekers currently do not possess applicable skill sets to replace the aging workforce. - Many Industries and economic development organization may not feel that the Workforce Innovation and Opportunity Act can assist them. - Duplication of Workforce Development efforts not only causes redundancy for jobseekers and industry, it is also a major waste of resources. - Budgetary cuts restrict the capabilities of the Central Arkansas Workforce Centers.